mesosoi/silverwaregames-io-issue-tracker/README.md

 Use https://github.com/mesosoi/silverwaregames-io-issue-tracker/issues to submit an idea or a bug report.
 You should be signed into GitHub.

 Rules:
-* You must follow GitHub Community Guidelines
+* You must follow GitHub Community Guidelines.
 * The bug reports/ideas should be related to SilverwareGames.io and SilverwareGames.io only.
+* It's up to us to decide whether (and when) accept the idea/bug report or not.
+* All vulnerabilities should be reported privately.

 Discord: https://discord.silverwaregames.com (#swg-io)